-7 Rila Lakes is possibly the most popular daytrip from Sofia, Bulgaria.
+7 Rila Lakes is possibly one of the most popular daytrips from Sofia, Bulgaria.
 Bundled with a visit to the famous Rila Monastery, you get a full day of culture and outdoor adventures.

 One weekend we rented a car from Bansko to make the 2.5 hour drive to Sapareva Banya where we spent the night in a guesthouse.
 Our host didn’t speak a lick of English.
 But our twin-bed room was clean, the bathroom was the smallest bathroom ever (we could sit on the toilet, wash our hands, and touch the door at the same time – you get the picture!), and we had AC!
 Which was a luxury!
 Our Airbnb apartment in Bansko, wonderful as it was, got blistering hot so this was a welcome change.